U-Shift/Transport-Demand-Modelling/5-GeneralizedLinearModels.md

     ## Likelihood Ratio 155.7106 11 1.012305e-27

 > **Note**: The null hypothesis is that it is a Poisson distribution.
-> Therefore, for it to be a Poisson distribution, the pvalue &gt; 0.05.
+> Therefore, for it to be a Poisson distribution, the pvalue \> 0.05.

 ### Different models